Have you ever wondered Why am I so Bad at Board Games? Read this article to learn 5 reasons why that may be true and how you can improve.

 This is the one I often encounter with casual players that are just trying to have fun, without stepping onto anyone’s tail.
 But to get that last ounce of edge out, you’ve got to be ruthless, you’ve got to push others out of the way and be ready to pull the trigger, if necessary.

 I’m talking figuratively, of course, not promoting violence or anything similar.
 Just the stuff the rules allow.
-I know a lot of people are not built that way and prefer an easy-going approach.
+I know a lot of people are not built that way and prefer an easygoing approach.
 But super-competitive people will know what I’m talking about.
 Here are a few examples.

-Scrabble was one of our go-to games when me and my girlfriend started dating.
+Scrabble was one of our go-to games when I and my girlfriend started dating.
 As she is a language teacher, it would make sense that she would have an obvious advantage.
 And she did, especially in the vocabulary area.
 Her words were always long, nice, and made sense.

 But it was me who won most of the games.
 Although my vocabulary is decent, I gained the advantage elsewhere.
 I did not care if the word was nice or not, the only thing it mattered was the number of points it hauled.
 If the word was lucrative, I would even place words I wasn’t sure were even legal, risking a challenge.

 Keeping the board tight was another winning strategy I employed.
 I would rather place a sub-optimal word so that I could keep her away from double or triple points squares.
-On the other hand, when such a square was available to me, I made every effort to immediately seize, preferably with a rare letter.
+On the other hand, when such a square was available to me, I made every effort to immediately seize it, preferably with a rare letter.

 A similar thing can happen in Carcassonne, a tile-laying game.
 Often, the players will just focus on building a nice large city, forgetting that the goal of the game is to score points and also prevent others from scoring.
 Neat-looking cities are just a byproduct.